biruk-tesfaye/abebe-beso-bela/README.md

 # Abebe beso bela - Lorem ipsum for Amharic text

-Lorem ipsum for Amharic text.
-The project is named after a well-known Amharic sentence (አበበ በሶ በላ።) that is used to educate children how to construct sentences.
+A Node.js module for generating Amharic placeholder text.

+> The project is named after a well-known Amharic sentence (አበበ በሶ በላ።) that is used to educate children how to construct sentences.

 [Demo website](http://abebe-beso-bela.vercel.app/)